Projects

 aspirations plan

 This plan is a resource to guide the planning and development of the built environment by locating Mana Whenua aspirations which are based on long-standing habitation and historical links to the whenua in Te Whanganui-a-Tara.
-Third Studio worked closely with the Let’s Get Wellington Moving Mana Whenua Steering Group to wānanga, record, translate and present sites of past, present and future significance.
+Third Studio worked closely with Te Pīringa to wānanga, record and present Mana Whenua values and aspirations in the whenua and provide guidance on how to collaborate with Mana Whenua going forward.

 Rangatahi IN THE CITY Report